alf-p-steinbach/C--20-Coroutines/README.md

 auto main() -> int { app::run(); }
 ~~~

 Note the call to **`h.destroy()`**.
 For the general case a coroutine instance’s state has to be allocated dynamically (by the coroutine instantiation), because an arbitrarily long lifetime can be required.
-With a conforming implementation the `.destroy()` call cleans up, destroying and deallocating that instance.
+The `.destroy()` call cleans up, destroying and deallocating that instance.

 Output: